sts10/sts10.github.io/_drafts/2018-05-16-1password-cracking-challenge.markdown

 Now I'm pretty sure that the tool you're _supposed_ to use for something like this is [hashcat](https://hashcat.net/hashcat/) or [John the Ripper](http://www.openwall.com/john/) -- here's [one user's screenshot of hashcat or something similar](https://twitter.com/netmux/status/992086115459977217).
 But I've been slowly teaching myself a programming language called Rust, and I wanted to learn more about password hashing (plus, with only access to my personal laptop, I felt I didn't really have a chance of winning the challenge no matter the method I used).
 Note: during almost every step of the way outlined below I got some help from Fediverse users (if any of y'all want a shout-out here, let me know, though I assumed you wouldn't).

+Here's my Github repo-- [the master branch](https://github.com/sts10/crackme-rust/tree/master) uses Rayon to use threading, while [the "no-threads" branch](https://github.com/sts10/crackme-rust/tree/no-threads) does not (it's easier to read my crappy Rust without the threading).

+### PDKDF2 from the Ring crate

 I found a Rust "crate" or library called [Ring](https://github.com/briansmith/ring) that has [a pdkdf2 function already defined](https://briansmith.org/rustdoc/ring/pbkdf2/index.html) (it's [defined here](https://github.com/briansmith/ring/blob/b73e2a248b9239d86f45711238499189d256fe29/src/pbkdf2.rs#L142)).
 It takes five variables as inputs: algorithm type, number of iterations, the "salt", the secret (aka our password guess), and the output variable you want to store the derived hash in.

 To actually use Ring's pdkdf2 function to attack the 1Password challenge format, I found that I needed to write a wrapper function that did some basic text formatting before and after actually calling the function from the Ring crate.
 Here is that wrapper function, plus some global variables I grabbed from [the example the Ring library gave](https://briansmith.org/rustdoc/ring/pbkdf2/index.html#password-database-example):